 With each of these elements working in concert to deliver value to the company’s stakeholders, Nancy McKinstry sums up the Wolters Kluwer purpose: “Our work helps to protect people’s health, prosperity, and safety and build better businesses.
 Every second of every day our customers face decisive moments that impact the lives of millions of people and shape society for the future.
 In these crucial moments we put sound knowledge, deep expertise, and usable insight into their hands at the right time in the right format for their specific set of circumstances.”

 With this perspective coming from the top of the organization, Wolters Kluwer is clearly proud to share its values with all of its stakeholders, and to inspire others to develop a purpose beyond just profit.
-To learn more about how the company works - and working at the company - see the company values and visit our listing of global careers.
+To learn more about how the company works - and working at the company - see our company values and visit our listing of global careers.

 * Journal of the American Medical Informatics Association 24(1), 2017, 88–95